-Holy, Holy, Holy
+Holy, Holy, Holy: Taste and See

-A sermon by the Very Reverend Sam Candler Atlanta, Georgia Epiphany 5, Year C
+A sermon by Dean Sam Candler Epiphany 5 - Year C

 In the year that King Uzziah died, the prophet Isaiah came to life.
-He began his public ministry in a divine vision.
-Isaiah saw the Lord, high and lifted up, and sitting on a throne, and his train - the hem of his robe- filled the temple.
+He began his human public ministry in a divine vision.
+He grew up.
+Isaiah saw the Lord, high and lifted up, and sitting on a throne, and his robe filled the temple.

-So great was the Lord's presence that the angels surrounding him -these seraphs- covered their faces and their feet.
+So great was the Lord's presence that the angels surrounding him-these seraphs-covered their faces and their feet.
 They dared not gaze upon the Lord's majesty, nor did they dare to step upon such holy ground.
+This image of angels being unable to cast their eyes upon God, even angels not gazing upon God-gives us a sense of how God exists so far beyond our comprehension.
+God is beyond comprehension.

 But the angels were saying something.
 In fact, the angels were singing.
 They were singing a chorus that has existed forever, from before time and forever.
-It is a chorus that we try to sing, too, every week, "Qados, Qados, Qados."
-Hagios, Hagios, Hagios, Sanctus, Sanctus, Sanctus."
-Holy, holy, holy.
+It is a chorus that we try to sing, too, every week, "Qados, Qados, Qados.
+"Hagios, Hagios, Hagios."
+"Sanctus, Sanctus, Sanctus."
+Holy, Holy, Holy.
+We chant it every week at this altar.